PeterQ93/Junior-Fitness/README.md

 - I found when i entered all the data in the form it returned nothing
 - To fix this i used the link we had in our Love Running sign up challenge

+Validator
+- When i ran the validator i had one error it was in the header in the unordered list
+- I had forgot to put ul on the list i had only put u

+Classes
+- When i had the 6 classes in first i had just 6 divs but i found when i used flexbox with them it did not fit in the screen right
+- To fix this i decided to add 2 more divs and split the first 6 divs into them i used flexbox to align them to fit nicely on the page

 ​